Jim-JMCD/DuplicateFF/How to delete duplicate files.md

 bash files_to_move
 ~~~

-.....that will move all unwanteed files to /some/destination/directory
+.....that will move all unwanted files to /some/destination/directory